ms/buildtogether.tech/tooling/index.md

 Strong typing helps, but only a little.
 :   A <span g="strong_typing">strongly-typed</span> language like Java requires
-    programmers to specify the data type of each variable; a <span g="dynamic_typing">dynamically-typed</span> one like Python doesn't.
+    programmers to specify the data type of each variable; a <span g="dynamic_typing">dynamically-typed</span> one like Python doesn't require
-    <cite>Endrikat2014</cite> found that declaring types does add complexity to
-    programs, but it pays off fairly quickly by acting as documentation and by making <span g="auto_completion">auto-completion</span> more accurate.
+    them, though you can add them if you want, while TypeScript adds types as a layer on top of JavaScript.  <cite>Endrikat2014</cite> found that declaring types does add complexity to programs, but it pays off fairly quickly by acting as documentation and by making <span g="auto_completion">auto-completion</span> more accurate.

 The most important thing about a language is its community.
 :   Some programming communities work hard to welcome newcomers and treat